memo33/sc4pac-example/README.md

    |  +- memo/memo-apartmentblock-darknight.SC4Model     <-- this is the replacement model
    ...
 ```

+This is a *huge* benefit of using a package manager, since all of this happens automatically.
+The same can be done for mods that come with a CAM and a no-CAM variant.
+Or a US/EU variant.
+Or a RHD/LHD variant.

 #### 10. Click `memo.apartment-block-relot` > `Mark for removal` and hit `Apply` to uninstall.